 Graffiti would be an offence under Section 1 of the Criminal Damage Act 1971

-We will remove all offensive, racist and sexist graffiti within 2 working days from council-owned structures; where this is not possible it will be obscured.
+We aim to remove all offensive, racist and sexist graffiti within 2 working days.
+Where this is not possible, it will be obscured.
+Other types of graffiti on council-owned structures will be removed or obstructed when operationally possible.

 Contact the City Council on 0191 2787878.